 We had tried using Asana in the past, but it wasn’t for us and it wouldn’t work for our clients.
 Asana is strictly a project management system.
 We wanted something that included project phases, as well as individual goals and tasks.
 All departmentalized and grouped in a visually appealing manner that will encourage progress.

 Overall, our process is completely unique and branded to the experience of working with SoVerve Marketing Group.
 We never want there to be a disconnect between how our clients feel about working with our team after having experienced something entirely different on social media.
 You want and need your clients to onboard feeling confident that you will take care of them.
-No better way to show them than early on in their journey.
+No better way to show them that early on in their journey.

 Part III: Delivering A Promise